rabbibotton/clog/FUTURE.md

 Running JavaScript
 Plug-in panels for use on other sites

-- CLOG tools for concurrency - clog-mutex, safe-hash
+- CLOG tools for concurrency - clog-mutex

 - Multi control select and alignments in Builder